alex210501/FlightSimulator/README.md

 For the flight the API will do this :

+- GET the flight by ID
 - GET the route by ID
 - GET the flightnumber
 - GET the departure time
 - GET the plane
 - GET the terminal

+-> app.get('/flight/:parametre') and then redirected to '/'

+Where parametre will be the flight's ID

 ### :cloud: The Routes